 4. While the mixture is blending add the vinegar and cheese and salt and pepper.

-5. Transfer to a bowl or pitcher and refrigerate for at least 30 minutes (1-2 hours is better) so the dressing has a chance to set and thicken and the flavours to develop.
+(1-2 hours is better) so the dressing has a chance to set and thicken and the flavours to develop.

 6. In the meantime, fry the bacon until crisp and allow to drain on paper towels.
 Chop into 1/2" pieces.